lrestj/pronixos/.github/README.md

 cfg checkout -f
 ```

 💬 Once you run `cfg status`, you may see a lot of untracked files again.
-Let’s hide them.
+Run this command to hide them.

 ```
 cfg config --local status.showUntrackedFiles no